 "These are not suggestions, these are orders".

-Confirmed an FIA spokesman at the end of the meeting.
-Mosley had already tried in the autumn to shake the consciences of Formula 1 with such outlandish proposals (ballasts for the first in the standings, drivers alternating at the wheel of the various single-seaters) that in the end they had aborted minimal changes: different scoring scale, single-lap qualifying and little else.
+Confirms a FIA spokesman at the end of the meeting.
+In autumn, Mosley had already tried to shake the consciences of Formula 1 with such outlandish proposals (ballasts for the first one in the standings, drivers alternating at the wheel of the various single-seaters) that in the end they had resulted in minimal changes: different scoring scale, single-lap qualifying and little else.

 The problem, for the FIA, is that any change to the technical regulations must be voted unanimously to be immediately enforceable.
 This is the law: the deception was soon found.
 It was enough to rummage through some articles that had never been repealed.
 Number 60, for example: